Personal healthcare overview

 activism / church / politics

 Thus far, this blog has been relatively quiet on the issue of healthcare, though I have linked to a number of conversations concerning it over the last few months.
-Feel free to look at those, of course1, but this is an attempt to round up my thoughts as they currently stand.
+Feel free to look at those, of course ((especially Barack Obama’s most recent speech)), but this is an attempt to round up my thoughts as they currently stand.

 The root of my position rests upon the passionate care that God has, and expects us to have, for the poor.
 It does not rest upon liberal politics, though in general I am a liberal, nor does it rest upon trust in government or an expectation that government should act like the kingdom of God.
-I do not trust the government, and do not confuse it with the kingdom of God.2 Finally, it seems relevant to say that it also does not rest upon personal need.
+I do not trust the government, and do not confuse it with the kingdom of God. ((I think it is worth saying here that conservatism, at least in the last few decades, is much more guilty of confusing government with the kingdom of God than is liberalism, but the solution to that is of course not to switch sides in doing the same thing, but rather to do something different.))
+Finally, it seems relevant to say that it also does not rest upon personal need.
 I have great healthcare, provided by my employer.
 It has paid for several surgeries, for both my wife and myself, and in general is very satisfactory.

 Faithful disagreement on healthcare